ykitaguchi77/github-text-extractor/README.md

     ```
   - Provide the following arguments:
     - `repository_url`: The URL of the GitHub repository you want to extract.
     - `output_path`: The path where you want to save the output file.
-The output format will be determined based on the file extension (`.xml` for XML format, otherwise text format).
+The output format will be determined based on the file extension (`.xml` for XML format, or `.txt` for text format).
     - `--exclude_dirs` (optional): Specify the directories to exclude from the extraction process.
 By default, the `.git` directory is excluded.
+    - `--tree_output` (optional): Specify the directories to save the file hierarchy to a text file.

 3. **Output:**
   - The script will clone the specified GitHub repository to a temporary directory.
-  - It will display the file hierarchy of the repository and save it to a file named `tree_structure.txt`.
+  - It will display the file hierarchy of the repository.
+If you use tree-output option, the hierarchy is save to a txt file.
   - The file hierarchy and contents will be exported in the specified format (XML or text) to the provided output path.

 ## 📊 Application